Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 May 16 Trinidad (For Freetown) Independent Sunk - See "Final Fate" below

-At the end of that month she intended to head back to the U.K. in Convoy HX 162, together with the Norwegian Astrell, Brant County, Katy, Sama, Skandinavia, Bello and Høegh Scout.
-(Norvinn, Panamanian flag, Norw. managers and therefore listed on this site, was also scheduled for this convoy but did not sail).
-Beth, however, returned to Halifax, later joining HX 163, which departed Halifax on Dec.
-3. Beth, again bound for Trinidad, subsequently joined the westbound Convoy ON 51* at the end of that month, and was again in the company of other Norwegian ships, namely Carrier (returned), Far, Fjordheim, Ingerfire and Sirehei.
+Together with the Norwegian Astrell, Brant County, Katy, Sama, Skandinavia, Bello and Høegh Scout (Norvinn, Panamanian flag, Norwegian managers and, therefore, included on this site, was also scheduled for this convoy but did not sail), Beth intended to head back to the U.K. in Convoy HX 162 from Halifax on Nov.
+27. However, she returned to Halifax, later joining HX 163 on Dec.
+3, arriving Londonderry Dec.
+19/20, according to Page 2.
+About a week later, she joined the westbound Convoy ON 51*, and was again in the company of other Norwegian ships, namely Carrier (returned), Far, Fjordheim, Ingerfire and Sirehei.
 Beth arrived Trinidad independently on Jan.
 21-1942, the convoy having dispersed on the 11th.

-In Febr.-1942 we find her in Convoy HX 174, together with the Norwegian James Hawson, Athos, Fernwood, Vanja, Thorsholm, Høegh Giant and Anderson, as well as the Panamanian Norvinn - all listed on this website.
+In Febr.-1942 we find her in Convoy HX 174, together with the Norwegian James Hawson (returned), Athos, Fernwood, Vanja, Thorsholm, Høegh Giant and Anderson (lost, follow the link for details), as well as the Panamanian Norvinn (collided, returned).
+Acanthus and Rose were among the escorts for a while.
 This convoy left Halifax on Febr.
-7-1942 and arrived Liverpool on the 21st, but Beth was bound for Hvalfjord, Iceland where she arrived on Febr.
-19, later joining the westbound Convoy ON 74* from there on March 14, station 112.
-ON 74 had originated in Liverpool on March 9, and among the ships named in it are the Norwegian Arosa, Borgfred, Elg, Sirehei, Thorsholm, Titanian, Tortugas and Tungsha.
+7 and arrived Liverpool on the 21st, but Beth was bound for Iceland where she arrived on Febr.
+19, later joining the westbound Convoy ON 74* from there on March 14, taking station 112.
+ON 74 had originated in Liverpool on March 9 and also included Arosa, Borgfred, Elg, Sirehei, Thorsholm, Titanian, Tortugas and Tungsha.
 Beth was again bound for Trinidad, and detached from the convoy in order to proceed to her destination, arriving March 31.
+From Trinidad, she subsequently made an independent voyage to Freetown, arriving Apr.
+20 (Page 2).

-* All the ON convoys mentioned here will be added to individual pages in my Convoys section, with more information on each; in the meantime, the ships sailing in them are named in the section listing ships in all ON convoys.
+* The ON convoys will be added to individual pages in my Convoys section, with more information on each; in the meantime, the ships sailing in them (and escorts) are named in the section listing ships in all ON convoys.

 Final Fate - 1942:

-After Beth had gone down the U-boat came up near the captain's boat to ask the usual questions and also offered help (this was refused).
-A report presented at the maritime hearings states that a green flare was seen from another U-boat nearby, whereupn U-162 left them, steering in a southerly direction while starting to submerge.
+After Beth had gone down the U-boat came up near the captain's boat to ask the usual questions about ship and cargo etc., and also offered help (this was refused).
+A report presented at the maritime hearings states that a green flare was seen from another U-boat nearby, whereupn U-162 left them, heading in a southerly direction while starting to submerge.

 The boats had become separated in the dark, but shortly afterwards the captain's boat and the port lifeboat with 17 men were reunited.
 The 3rd boat could not be found.
 They remained in the area until daylight, then set a course for Barbados, landing at Conset Bay 36 hours later.
 They requested that the authorities send out an aircraft to look for the others, and 3 days later they were told that the 9 in the 3rd boat had landed at Tobago in the evening of May 20, and that they had been sent to Port of Spain the next day.